azaharacc/untask-app/README.md

 ## 🎉 To deploy this project

-- Deploy your backend on platforms like Heroku, Railway, etc.

-- Set up the PostgreSQL database in production.
+- Deploy your backend and set up the PostgreSQL database in production.

 - Ensure your API endpoints are publicly accessible.